arnaly/arnaly/README.md

   <li>📚 Graduated in <b>Web Application Development (DAW)</b>.</li>
   <li>🛠️ Passionate about building scalable and clean web applications.</li>
   <li>🎹 Piano player in my free time — a way to relax and get creative.</li>
-  <li>🚀 Actively seeking opportunities to contribute, learn, and grow in software development.</li>
 </ul>

 ---